 At this point we have an interesting moment in Roman history.
-The Romans of the Republic had hated the very notion of a single individual holding supreme power.
-The idea of a Roman King was repulsive since the fall of the kings and in fact was used as a sort of lame excuse for the murder of Julius Caesar.
+The Romans of the Roman Republic had hated the very notion of a single individual holding supreme power.
+The idea of a King was repulsive since the fall of the early Roman kings and in fact was used as a sort of lame excuse for the murder of Julius Caesar.
 Emperor Augustus who came after him was extremely careful not to appear autocratic or power hungry at all.
 Hence his invention of the title “Imperator” which was essentially a title for a military commander.
 He did however conserve the title of Pontifex Maximus and after his death he was deified as was Julius Caesar before him.

 From the time of Augustus it had become customary for dying emperors and their families to be “deified”.
 This was already driving them closer to the Eastern style of absolutist rule which increasingly dominated the empire.